haiku/haikudepotserver/docs/config.md

 The application server is configured using a standard java properties or YAML file using SpringBoot's typical configuration patterns.

-There are a number of possible keys which are described in a file `support/deployment/config.properties`.
+There are a number of possible keys which are described in a file `src/main/resources/application.yml`.
 Keys which are for HDS specifically are prefixed with `hds.`.
 Keys which are for Spring Boot are prefixed with `spring.`.

 To avoid the HDS application server from failing to health check connectivity to a mail service you may wish to configure the configuration property `management.health.mail.enabled` to `false`.

+## Graphics Server

+See the file `src/main/resources/application.yml` for configuation options for this supporting Application.

 ## Logging